 Watch for falling trees.

-Branches and trees may fall, whether dead or alive, and when there is no wind.
-Keep eyes and ears open.
+Dead or alive branches and trees may fall, even when there is no wind.
+Stay aware of overhead surroundings.
 Listen for cracks or snapping from roots, trunks, or branches.
 Don't linger under dead, cracked, broken, or hanging branches.
 Avoid spending any time under burned trees.

 Check at trailheads for information about potential hazards or closures.
 There are identified risks in these areas, including burned bridges, hazard trees, and sections of trail that are unstable due to erosion.
 Many of these hazards may be hard to spot.

 Rocks, debris, and downed trees may be present on roads at any time.
 Be alert and drive slowly, especially during rainy or windy weather.
 Follow tire chain requirements when they are in place.
 Watch out for animals.